 Your brain keeps your muscles engaged to account for small movements of the vehicle to ensure that your posture is properly maintained.
 These small movements cause your muscles to constantly work, which makes them tired over a long journey.

 I have a few friends who like to go on long road trips.
-They want to just hop in their cars and drive a few hundred miles without a care in the world!
+They just want to get in their car and drive a few hundred miles carefree!

 Me?
 I’m not like that at all.

 I find travelling long distances by car or bus is just too tiring.
 I admit I have wondered why does travelling in moving vehicles tire me and many others out?
 All road trips require sitting in one place for many hours, which doesn’t sound very different sitting in a seat for a very long lecture.

 Note: This experience is subjective, and it isn’t universal.
 Some people aren’t bothered by long-distance road travel.
 In this article, we discuss only a few factors that largely contribute to making you feel tired after a long journey in a car, bus, or aeroplane.

 Factors that impact passenger comfort on the road

 Travelling on the road is not as easy as sitting in a chair.
 While on the journey, the moving vehicle changes speed due to traffic, causing you to jerk back and forth while winding roads will make sway along with the vehicle turns.
 If the vehicle is old, with uneven seats and a rusty, vibrating engine, or the roads dented with potholes, the ride is anything but stationary.

 All these factors – the roads, the vehicle and the traffic – have a cumulative effect on how comfortable your journey is.

 These sways and jerks and jumps take their toll on the body, even though we are not aware of it.
 The brain accounts for movement and engages the muscles to ensure that your posture remains upright.
 This constant rally between the two organs – which can last more than 2-3 hours – is energetically costly.
 In fact, this is why standing hurts your legs more than walking.